It’s 2:06 a.m. and I can’t figure whether I’m more drunk or more full. Maybe mostly triumphant?

 People at the next table over are screaming.
 It’s incoherent.

 7:28 p.m.
 Our first beers are being poured!
 It’s a Founders Centennial IPA.
 Then something else, as well.
-The servers asks if I would “like a full pour.”
+The server asks if I would “like a full pour.”
+Of course I do.
 I am offended she even asked!
 Only the strong carry on with full pours.

 An internal struggle ensues.
 Do I need to wait until my table of strangers and new friends gets their beers before I drink mine?
 I am exceptionally thirsty.
 I elect to wait.
 I like my new friends.